Law, Mediation, and Organizations

 Maja served on the Board of Trustees of World Affairs (www.worldaffairs.org) braiding the arts into its Global Philanthropy Forum.
 Maja served on the Board of Governors for the Angeles Arrien Foundation for Cross-Cultural Education and Research.
 The Foundation supported the preservation of the cultural heritage of indigenous traditions worldwide and sponsored collaborative projects between countries, professions, generations, and faiths.

-Maja was honored with a Spirit of Philanthropy Award as an outstanding philanthropist by the Association of Fundraising Professionals in 2016.
+Maja was honored by Convergence, Center for Policy Resolution in 2019 for her work on bridge building, collaborative leadership and philanthropy.
+She was also honored with a Spirit of Philanthropy Award as an outstanding philanthropist by the Association of Fundraising Professionals in 2016.